olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     setup(rank, world_size)
 ```

-Thanks for taking the deep dive into the code, now to tackle the challenge itself!
+Thanks for taking the deep dive into the code.
+Now to tackle the challenge itself!

 ## Running the Challenge